NASA-ESA Mars Sample Return: Mars 2020 Perseverance rover

 The Mars 2020 mission landed the Perseverance rover in Jezero crater in February 2021.
 It collected multiple samples and packed them into cylinders for later return.
 Jezero appears to be an ancient lakebed, suitable for ground sampling.

 At the beginning of August 2021, Perseverance made its first attempt to collect a ground sample by drilling out a finger-size core of Martian rock.
 This attempt did not succeed.
 A drill hole was produced, as indicated by instrument readings, and documented by a photograph of the drill hole.
 However, the sample container turned out to be empty, indicating that the rock sampled was not robust enough to produce a solid core.

-A second target rock judged to have a better chance to yield a sufficiently robust sample was sampled at the end of August and the beginning of September 2021.
+A second target rock, judged to have a better chance to yield sufficiently robust material, was sampled at the end of August and the beginning of September 2021.
 After abrading the rock, cleaning away dust by puffs of pressurized nitrogen, and inspecting the resulting rock surface, a hole was drilled on September 1.
 A rock sample appeared to be in the tube, but it was not immediately placed in a container.
 A new procedure of inspecting the tube optically was performed.
-On September 6, the process was completed and the first sample placed in a container.
+On September 6, the process was completed, with the first sample placed in a container.

-From December 21, 2022 Perseverance started as campaign to deposit 10 of its collected samples to the backup depot, Three Forks.
+From December 21, 2022 Perseverance started a campaign to deposit 10 of its collected samples at the backup depot, Three Forks.
+This work was completed on January 28, 2023.